ynashed/bionemo-fw-ea/internal/README.md

 TAP_MODE=auto python /path/to/your/script.py arg1=val1 +arg2=val2 ...
 ```

+# Building Models and Wide Hardware Support

+If you're building models or testing models against the wide variety of hardware `bionemo` supports, be sure to know the pitfals that exist with the TF32 floating point standard.
+While it is [actually a 19-bit number format](https://moocaholic.medium.com/fp64-fp32-fp16-bfloat16-tf32-and-other-members-of-the-zoo-a1ca7897d407), TF32 supports the same numeric range as FP32 while decreasing precision.
+It can represent the same exponents that FP32 (IEEE 754) can, but it can only handle the same fractional values present in FP16 numbers.
+This makes TF32 _almost_ a drop-in replacement for FP32: any FP32 number can be represented in TF32, albeit with more precision loss.

+TF32 supports significantly faster FLOPs than FP32 while usually providing the same amount of precision necessary for deep learning.
+However, there are **many** instances where using TF32 will fail while FP32 will not.
+If you see **convergence** issues during training, or training **diverging**, models performing worse than expected, or models producing invalid results, the issue _may_ be due to using TF32.

+If you haven't already, be sure to [read this detailed collection of TF-32 related issues found in PyTorch](https://docs.google.com/document/d/1O1JTi33VgNykZLr6F-Qn4CphFmBYXdoxFBBoUorOYrs/edit).

 # Performance analysis and optimization

 `devel` docker container contains two tools that can help you to analyze and optimize performance of your model: